evantey14/nustar/README.md

 * `experiments/EXP_NAME/regions/`: Default location for region files.
 * `experiments/EXP_NAME/products/`: Default location for nuproducts products (spectra, response, and background files).

+## Getting Started

+No prior software setup is required -- you should just clone/download the repository.

+### Creating an experiment
+When creating an experiment, you should first know what you're trying to accomplish with the experiment.
+Next, create a folder for it in the `experiments/` directory.

+### Setting up an experiment
+If relevant, create a `config.py` file with any configuration variables that are global to your experiment.
+This can include, for example, the path to the data you're analyzing.

 ### Conducting an experiment
+The first step in conducting any experiment is to try the analysis with *native tools* to make sure it works and to make sure you understand what's going on.

-Start the notebook server by calling `jupyter notebook` in the project's root directory.
+Next, start the notebook server by calling `jupyter notebook` in the project's root directory.
 Follow the link provided to open the browser interface.
-From here, you can create experiment folders and notebooks to start conducting analyses.
+From here, you can create notebooks to start conducting analyses.
 To kill the server, type `ctrl-c` then `y`.

+The interfacing between python and native tools can be found in [nutools/__init__.py](nutools/__init__.py).

 The main divergence from the native analysis is the use of [Sherpa](https://github.com/sherpa/sherpa) XSPEC.
 Sherpa provides XSPEC functions directly in Python, so there is no need to create our own interface between the two.
 You can find documentation [here](http://cxc.cfa.harvard.edu/sherpa/ahelp/index_context.html) and examples [here](https://github.com/sherpa/sherpa/wiki).
+Unfortunately, Sherpa is not a completely substitute for XSPEC, so use of XSPEC might sometimes still be required.

+Periodically, you should stop to clean up your notebooks -- organizing code/files and adding useful comments.
+When the experiment is eventually completed, it's recommended to create a mini results document/notebook to summarize the purpose, procedure, results, and conclusion of the experiment.

 See [experiments/fluxconsistency](experiments/fluxconsistency/) for an example of an experiment.